sishtiaq/compose-z3-tutorial/README.md

 #### Compiler etc

-Visual Studio 2013 will already give you F# (fsi, fsc).
+Visual Studio 2015 will already give you F# (fsi, fsc).

 #### Z3

 You can get Z3 in several ways:
-Either pick up the dlls from platform/windows; or download them from http://z3.codeplex.com;
-If you want to build yourself, download the source from http://z3.codeplex.com and follow the instructions from there to build it yourself.
+Download the latest binaries from https://github.com/Z3Prover/z3/releases; If you want to build yourself, download the source from http://z3.codeplex.com and follow the instructions from there to build it yourself.